IRT-Open-Source/scf/README.md

 # SCF
 The Subtitling Conversion Framework (SCF) is a set of modules for converting XML based subtitle formats.
 Main target is to build up a flexible and extensible transformation pipeline to convert EBU STL formats and EBU-TT subtitle formats.

-The SCF is an early Alpha release with the version 0.2.8.
+The SCF is an early Beta release with the version 0.9.0.

 ## License
 The Subtitle Conversion Framework ("SCF") offered by Institut fuer Rundfunktechnik